bargainburg/bargainburg.backend/README.md

 ##Routes
 * /v1/categories/:category\_id/merchants(.:format)
     * GET - return all of the merchants within the given category
-* /v1/categories(.:format)
+* /v1/categories(.:format)(?expand\_merchants=1)
-    * GET - return all of the categories

-Parameters
-**Optional**
-expand\_merchants=1
-    returns a nested set of the merchant id's and name within each category
+    * GET - return all of the categories.
+If expand\_merchants is set then a set of the merchant ids and names will be nested inside each category

-    * POST - To be removed
+    * POST - create a category
 * /v1/categories/:id(.:format)
     * GET - return a single category
-    * PUT - To be removed
+    * PUT - update a single category
 * /v1/point\_of\_contacts(.:format)
     * GET - return all of the points of contact
     * POST - create a point of contact